WHenrik/TextMining_SolvingClimateCrisis_BertModel/README.md

 # Solving the Climate Crisis with Text Mining - Economics and Politicians on Twitter
-## by Franziska Schuhmann & Henrik Wenck
+## by Franziska Schumann & Henrik Wenck

 In this seminar we tested how the Bert model can be used to extract information from tweets in a climate policy context.